Support butterflies in fall

 - Keep fall cleanup to a minimum to provide shelter for eggs, caterpillars, chrysalises and adults that don’t migrate.
 It’s beneficial for your garden, too.
 Keeping a 2- to 3-inch layer of fallen leaves as mulch won’t smother your plants but still protects any caterpillars that are sheltering in them.
 Besides that, as the leaves break down they create leaf mold, a form of compost, to enrich the soil.

 - If leaving the garden on its own in fall sounds a bit too wild for your style, designate a butterfly area that’s out of sight, such as behind the garage, or position your butterfly garden far from the house where the messiness isn’t as obvious.
+(Another hint: Use decorative iron fencing to give your butterfly area some structure.
+A fence will help keep floppy plants upright, too.)

 - Later in spring, don’t hurry to remove the previous fall’s layer of debris everywhere — give the butterflies time to get moving.
 Some plants will need to be uncovered, and there’s usually some dead growth that needs to be cut back.
 But as you do this, keep an eye out for well-camouflaged chrysalises.
 If you find one, carefully move the stem to an out-of-the-way spot so the butterfly can finish maturing.